ole1986/vscode-arma-dev/README.md

 * `buildPath`: destination folder of all pbo files being generated
 * `privateKey`: the private key path being used to sign the client addon
 * `serverDir`: all server directories a pbo files should be created for (E.g. core and core_config)
+* `serverUse32bit`: use legacy 32bit version of arma3server.exe
 * `serverMods`: additional server mods being loaded when running arma3server
 * `clientDirs`: all client directories a pbo files should be created for (ussualy its one or none)
 * `clientMods`: additional client mods being loaded when running arma 3